saranourizadeh/Customer_Churn_Prediction/README.md

 # projects_DataScience

-I used data set in Kaggle to improve my knowladge in Data Science.
+I used a dataset in Kaggle to improve my knowladge in Data Science.

 data from https://www.kaggle.com/competitions/customer-churn-prediction-2020/data